 MD and MD-micro refer to the type of initial conditions used to run the MD simulations.
-With BXDE the rareevent acceleration method named BXDE is invoked.4 The BXDE module employs the "Atomistic Simulation Environment" (ASE) library of Python,5 which must be referenced whenever BXDE is employed.
+MD-micro has not been implemented yet for qcore With BXDE the rare-event acceleration method named BXDE is invoked.3 The BXDE module employs the "Atomistic Simulation Environment" (ASE) library of Python,4 which must be referenced whenever BXDE is employed.